 And just across the road is the HR Giger Bar Museum.
 Since they’re an operating bar, you can’t go in just for a photo, but why wouldn’t you want to sit and order a drink?
 Trust me, you will.
 I was lucky enough to snag a seat at the bar in one of the wild bone chairs.
 I’m not even sure what on earth was going on, surrounded as I was by bone archways and bone tables and bone chairs, in the middle of the Swiss countryside... but I am here for it.

 As previously mentioned, Gruyères is famous for its cheese.
 Now is the time to sample some.
 If, like me, you’re not the biggest fan of cheese (don’t judge), there are alternatives like Gruyère cream.
 Make sure you stop in at the cheese factory and restaurant (La Maison du Gruyère) before you depart – it's outside the village near the station.
-But there are also plenty of cute restaurants within the village walls where you can sample some goods too.
+But there are also plenty of pretty restaurants within the village walls where you can sample some goods too.

 And then there’s the chocolate.
 If you have the time and means, pop down the road (10 minutes by car) to Maison Cailler for a chocolate factory experience that everybody needs.
 But if you’re staying within town, there’s a cute little shop that sells a great selection.